-Razgatlioglu takes Superpole win
+Rea cuts Razgatlioglu's lead in thriller

 Last updated on .From the section Northern Ireland

-Toprak Razgatlioglu edged out Scott Redding in the Superpole race in Argentina to extend his lead over Jonathan Rea in the World Superbike standings to 34 points.
+Earlier on Sunday, Razgatlioglu edged out Redding in a photo finish to the Superpole race to extend his lead over Rea to 34 points.

-The Turkish rider held off the Englishman in a photo finish to take his second win in San Juan after victory in Saturday's feature race.

 Yamaha-mounted Razgatlioglu claimed the lead from pole-sitter Redding into Turn One of the opening lap, and while the Ducati rider pushed the championship leader hard in the final lap, the 25-year-old held on to win by 0.046 of a second.